Stock market today: Global stocks gain after Wall St rally - ExBulletin

 On Friday on Wall Street, the S&P 500 jumped 1.8% while Dow industrials gained 1.7%.
 The Nasdaq composite index rebounded 2.2%.

-Good jobs data from the United States added to fears that persistently high inflation could push the Federal Reserve to raise interest rates further, adding pressure on an already slowing economy.
+Strong US jobs data added to fears that persistently high inflation could push the Federal Reserve to raise interest rates further, adding pressure on an already slowing economy.

-Industry turmoil has heightened uncertainty as if banks cut lending, as rate hikes this could further stifle the economy.
+The turmoil in the sector has increased uncertainty, because if banks reduce their lending, like rate increases this could further stifle the economy.

 Apple, Wall Street’s most valuable stock, gained 4.7% on Friday, helping lift the S&P 500.
 Earnings and revenue for iPhone makers fell but still beat analysts’ expectations .